Your Employer and Their Insurance

 Denials

-Yes, it is possible that your workers’ compensation claim may be denied, and in many cases a legitimate claim will be denied.
+Yes, it is possible that your workers’ compensation claim may be denied, and in many cases, a legitimate claim can and will be denied.
 This can happen for a number of reasons, but it does not mean you can no longer pursue workers’ compensation benefits.
-If you receive a letter saying that your claim was denied, you should talk with an experienced workers’ compensation attorney.
+If you receive a letter or an Industrial Commission Form 61 saying that your claim was denied, you should talk with an experienced workers’ compensation attorney.

 Wilson, Reives, Silverman & Doran workers’ compensation lawyers know your rights and are ready to help you receive the compensation you deserve.
 Your health may have already been compromised, and our attorneys are ready and able to help you get back on your feet.